Matrix encoding method in variational quantum singular value decomposition: Singular value decomposition

 Then

 As for the set of orthogonal vectors $|\psi_j\rangle $, we take the vectors of computational basis $|j\rangle$, $j=0,\dots,N-1$, where the integer $j$ is written in the binary form.
-We introduce 5 $n$-qubit subsystems: subsystems $R$ and $C$ serve to enumerate, respectively, rows and column of $M$, subsystems $\chi$ and $\psi$ are needed to operate with $\langle \psi_j|$ and $|\psi_j\rangle$ in (\ref{obj}), these two subsystems are also used to organize the weighted sum over $j$ in (\ref{obj}), and the subsystem $q$ encodes the normalized vector of weights,
+We introduce five $n$-qubit subsystems, see Fig.\ref{Fig:structure}: the subsystems $R$ and $C$ serve to enumerate, respectively, the rows and column of $M$, the subsystems $\chi$ and $\psi$ are needed to operate with $\langle \psi_j|$ and $|\psi_j\rangle$ in (\ref{obj}), these two subsystems are also used to organize the weighted sum over $j$ in (\ref{obj}), and the subsystem $q$ encodes the normalized vector of weights,

 In addition, the single qubit of the subsystem $K$ serves as a controlling qubit in succeeding controlled operations.
 At the last steps of the algorithm we will introduce two one-qubit ancilae $B$ and $\tilde B$ to properly organize garbage removal and required measurements.